 Charles V was succeeded by Charles VI, who went mad in 1392 (Neillands, p.
 186) (he actually killed four of his own attendants before being restrained; Seward, p.
 143. This is based on Book IV, section 44 of Froissart's Chronicles, though much of it is corroborated elsewhere).
 The disease was at first intermittent (Perroy, p.
 194), but the problem became worse and worse over time.
 His genes for madness would, in time, come close to destroying both France and England.

 (Seward, p.
-144, suggests that Charles VI's problem was porphyria, which is often said to be the afflicted George III of England; this is probably based on the fact that Charles suffered his first bout on a bright, hot day -- Earle, p.
+144, suggests that Charles VI's problem was porphyria, which is often said to be the disease that afflicted George III of England; this is probably based on the fact that Charles suffered his first bout on a bright, hot day -- Earle, p.
 79 -- and light and heat can bring on porphyria.
 Charles also had the sort of delusions typical of porphyria; Jarman, p.
 24, says that he was "a gibbering figurehead who sat unwashed in a threadbare palace convinced that he was made of glass and would shatter at a touch"; compare Gillingham, p.
 75. But I must admit that I think there is more involved; though Charles VI does sound very much like a victim of porphyria, too many of Charles VI's descendents had problems which do not fit the disease.
 And while porphyria produces delusions, so too does schizophrenia -- and it has active and passive phases.
 In the passive phase, the sufferer is not delusional but is usually less capable than before the illness first struck.
 What's more, schizophrenia usually comes on in adolescence or early adulthood, which fits.)

 Nor were the Charles VI's sons able to help; the first two Dauphins died young (Seward, p.
 179), and the third, the future Charles VII (Jean Darc's Dauphin, Charles the Well-Served) was still young (born 1399) and completely lacking in energy.